NGA Child Care Fee Assistance Program

 Thank you for your interest in the National Geospatial-Intelligence Agency (NGA) Child Care Fee Assistance Program administered by Child Care Aware® of America.
 The NGA Military Child Care in Your Neighborhood (MCCYN) Fee Assistance Program is no longer available for newly enrolling civilians employed by the NGA.
 The program will continue to support currently enrolled civilian families employed by NGA into 2024.

 Military Child Care in Your Neighborhood (MCCYN)

-Military Child Care in Your Neighborhood (MCCYN) provides fee assistance for families of Full Time National Geospatial-Intelligence Agency Employees, with a Total Family Income (TFI) of $138,330 or less, who are unable to access installation sponsored child care.
-If an application is received from a family and it is determined that their TFI is over $138,330, then the family will not be eligible for the fee assistance program.
+Military Child Care in Your Neighborhood (MCCYN) provides fee assistance for families of Full Time National Geospatial-Intelligence Agency Employees, with a Total Family Income (TFI) of $143,780 or less, who are unable to access installation sponsored child care.
+If it is determined that a family’s TFI is over $143,780, then the family will not be eligible for the fee assistance program.